-Redcurrants are indeed an easy plant to grow and need a very little aftercare.
-Pruning the plants while growing them in containers should be according to the basic rules.
-Maintaining the top portion of the plant restricted will ease the work load on the roots, which is very important for plants grown in the smaller containers.
+Pruning the plants while growing them in containers should be done according to the basic rules.
+Maintaining the top portion of the plant restricted will ease the workload on the roots, which is very important for plants grown in smaller containers.

 Pruning should be done once a year between December and early March because the plant is dormant during this period.
-Pruning correctly can help to produce a lot of fruits.
-Better not to prune till the plant is 3 or more years old.
-If you make haste to prune before that, you may prune away productive wood.
+Pruning correctly can help to produce a lot of fruits - note: it is recommended not to prune till the plant is three or more years old.
+If you prune before that, you may prune away productive wood.

-After 3 years and every year thereafter, prune out all stems that are more than 3 years older to ground level.
-On a normal well-established redcurrant plant there will be 1-2 such older main branches.
+After three years and every year thereafter, prune out all stems that are more than three years old to ground level.

 Don’t prune first-year branches.
-You should prune away side shoots of stems that are two year old to two buds from the main wood; thus new growth in the next year will be encouraged and will produce fruit still next year.
+You should prune away side shoots of stems that are two years old to two buds from the main wood; thus, new growth in the next year will be encouraged, and will produce fruit next year.

-If any stem has drooped or is touching or about to touch the ground should be shortened or pruned completely.
-Lastly recheck the plant from all sides and remove weak or damaged stems for better health of the plant.
+If any stem has dropped or is touching or about to touch the ground, it should be shortened or pruned completely.
+Lastly, recheck the plant from all sides and remove weak or damaged stems for better health of the plant.

 Soil for Redcurrants

 Currants grow well on various types of soil, except excessively acidic or alkaline soil.

 The ideal pH of soil for currants should be between 6.0 and 6.5.
 You should keep in mind that saline soils or soils with poor drainage are bad for currants.